-When you become aware of a student with an alcohol or a substance abuse problem:
+If you become aware of a student with an alcohol or a substance-abuse problem:

 - Treat the situation as serious, but withhold judgment and try to remain objective.

-- Be aware that problematic use of substance is not based on a logical process, so lecturing is not effective.
+- Be aware that the problematic use of substances is not based on a logical thought process, so lecturing is not effective.

-- Hold the person responsible for his/her behaviors and assignments.
+- Hold the person responsible for his or her behaviors and assignments.

-- Be aware that for a student who is addicted to a substance, cravings or hunger for the substance may be increased by stress.
+- Be aware that for a student who is addicted to a substance, cravings or hunger for the substance may increase with stress.